Mini Docs

 Who needs to document?

-What we should document?
+What should we document?

 Where to save them?